Hirusha-Nikson/dokunote/README.md

 ```bash
 npm run dev
 ```

-Third, run the convex:
+Open (http://localhost:{Port}) with your browser to see the result.

+If there is an issue on database.
+Try this
 ```bash
 npx convex dev
 ```

-Open (http://localhost:{Port}) with your browser to see the result.
+Then save the convex schema (convex/schema.ts) as it is.